SHARE THIS ARTICLE

 What are dermal fillers?

-Dermal fillers are an increasingly popular type of cosmetic products that can be used to correct a number of aesthetic imperfections.
-Dermal filler injection is suitable for the treatment of lines and wrinkles between the eyebrows, around the mouth, and in the chin area, and it can also correct hollow temples, loss of volume in the cheek, and under eye bags.
-Injections can also augment the nose and lips and define the jaw.
+Dermal fillers, having become an increasingly popular type of cosmetic product, are intended to correct numerous aesthetic imperfections.
+Dermal filler injection is a suitable treatment for reducing lines and wrinkles between the eyebrows, around the mouth, and in the chin area.
+They also can correct hollow temples, volume loss in the cheek, as well as under-eye bags.
+Injections additionally augment the nose, lips and jaw-line definition.

 Many patients are turning to dermal filler injections as an alternative to surgical procedures due to the lower risk associated with injections.
 Dermal filler injections also require less downtime, and though they are a temporary procedure, they offer results that can last from months to years.
 The longevity of the treatment depends on the area of treatment as well as the material used in the dermal filler product.
 The most popular material used in dermal fillers is the natural ingredient hyaluronic acid.
 There are also synthetic dermal fillers made of poly-L-lactic acid and calcium hydroxylapatite.